VividCortex/go-database-sql-tutorial/modifying.md

 ===========================

-Use `Exec()`, preferably with a prepared statement, to accomplish an `INSERT`, `UPDATE`, `DELETE`, or other statement that doesn't return rows.
+Use `Exec()`, preferably with a prepared statement, to accomplish an `INSERT`, `UPDATE`, `DELETE`, or another statement that doesn't return rows.
 The following example shows how to insert a row and inspect metadata about the operation:

 <pre class="prettyprint lang-go">